-Print button opens the Designer Print pane as defined by the Default Printing Form.
+Print button opens the Desktop designer Print pane as defined by the Default Printing Form.

 • Create Shortcut for Printing: allows you to create a printing shortcut to a label.
 Creating the printing shortcut requires you to save the label first.